Training Language Models to Explain Their Own Computations: Privileged Access Improves Explanations

+where $S_{\text{train}}$ denotes the set of features used for training.
+This gives us an estimate of roughly how well the explainer can do if it simply learned to memorize and interpolate samples from the training data.\footnote{We also perform \textit{layer-wise} nearest neighbors in~\Cref{app:feature_explanations:nearest_neighbors_layerwise}.}

-\paragraph{SelfIE.} Following SelfIE~\citep{chen2024selfie}, we directly patch $v$ into the embedding layer of a non-finetuned model,\footnote{The original SelfIE paper patches representations into the third layer, but prior work has found that patching into the first few layers work about equivalently well (which we also find).
-Thus, we patch every activation into the embedding layer.} and prompt the LM to define the feature.
-We use standard prompts found to work well for self-explanations~\citep{kharlapenko2024self}.\footnote{SelfIE prompts can be found in~\Cref{app:untrained_prompts:selfie}.} Prior works have found that SelfIE is sensitive to the scale of $v$ when it is inserted~\citep{kharlapenko2024self}.
-We report results on the \textit{best} explanation across 5 possible scales ($v$, $5v$, $10v$, $25v$, and $50v$) for each example, representing an upper bound on SelfIE performance.
+\paragraph{SelfIE.} Following SelfIE~\citep{chen2024selfie}, we directly patch $v$ into the embedding layer of a non-finetuned Llama-3.1-8B model,\footnote{The original SelfIE paper patches representations into the third layer, but prior work has found that patching into the first few layers work about equivalently well (which we also find).
+Thus, we patch every activation into the embedding layer.} and prompt it to define the feature.
+We use standard prompts found to work well for self-explanations~\citep{kharlapenko2024self}.\footnote{SelfIE prompts can be found in~\Cref{app:untrained_prompts:selfie}.} Because SelfIE is sensitive to the scale of $v$ when it is inserted~\citep{kharlapenko2024self}, we report results on the \textit{best} explanation across 5 possible scales ($v$, $5v$, $10v$, $25v$, and $50v$), representing an upper bound on SelfIE performance.

-We also procure \textbf{gold SAE labels} from Neuronpedia on the held-out SAE features.
-Note that the LM judge evaluates with respect to the same gold descriptions, meaning the gold SAE labels serve as a top-line number for the LM judge metric.
+\paragraph{Gold SAE labels.} For held-out SAE features, we evaluate their \textbf{gold Neuronpedia labels} with the simulator.